StoryArk~People Make the Difference

 Stephani Atkins: Executive Director

-Stephani Atkins works as the Executive Director for StoryArk and oversees creative writing programming for The Shire.
-She also serves as the executive producer and host of the radio show Voices in the Valley heard every Saturday morning at 10 AM on KLBB 1220.
-In addition, Ms. Atkins leads the HUSH Audio Drama Team as writing mentor and executive producer of the radio and podcast series #HUSHpodcast.
+Stephani Atkins is the Founder and Artistic Director for StoryArk.
+She also serves as the executive producer and host of the radio podcast Voices in the Valley uploaded every Saturday morning.
+In addition, Ms. Atkins leads the HUSH Audio Drama Team as writing mentor and executive producer of #HUSHpodcast.
 As an artist, Ms. Atkins works on literary art projects that are realized on multiple formats (video, audio, web, print and other media).
 She is a freelance writer of marketing and advocacy materials.
 Prior to StoryArk, Stephani worked as a marketing director, substitute taught middle school English, and served as a director of student programming for both large and small non-profit educational programs.
 She graduated from Northwestern University in Evanston, Illinois with a liberal arts degree that focused on journalism, American culture and secondary education.

 Kristin Wesloh: Consultant Underwriting and Sponsorship

 Dina Chapman: LA Screenwriter and #HUSHpodcast Writing Consultant

 Chris Kohtz is the founding owner of The Wedge & Wheel, an artisan cheese shop/cheese bar in Stillwater.
 Before opening Wedge & Wheel, Mr. Khotz worked in on-air and online content production, business development and distribution work in classical, news, documentary and station management for local and national radio and television.
 He served as Director of National Program Distribution for American Public Media and producer of A Prairie Home Companion, Marketplace and Splendid Table.